1. MY WATERCOLOR PALETTE

 6.1 SIMON SAYS STAMP

 As you probably know I’m a huge fan of Simon Says Stamp; the company, their range of stock and the good people who run it.
-You can find their watercolor stock here where you will find among others the Gansai Tambi palette and also individual refill pans.
+You can find their watercolour stock here where you will find among others the Gansai Tambi palette and also individual refill pans.
 A recent addition is the Mijello Mission Gold set which I know Kristina Werner likes to use.
 On top of that are the Zig Clean Color Markers and of course Distress Inks range.

 6.3 DICK BLICK